-The Best FM Synths for Music Production
+The Best FM Synths for your Music Production Setup

 Looking for a way to get into FM synthesis?
 We’ve selected some of the best FM synths that offer both sound design and song-creation tools with built-in sequencers and effects.

-From the get-go, FM synthesis was sold somewhat short by the approach used in the legendary Yamaha DX-7 back in 1983.
+From the get-go, FM synthesis was sold somewhat short by the approach used in the legendary Yamaha DX7 back in 1983.
 To make matters worse, the DX-7 became famous for its factory patches rather than its synthesis capabilities.

 Nevertheless, it became the standard on which many great hardware and software FM synths were based.
 Over time, more boutique and modular manufacturers entered the market with different design philosophies and features.